ayush-pandey/ayush-pandey.github.io/index.md

 <img class="profile-picture" src="Ayush1.jpg">

-I am a graduate student at California Institute of Technology.
-I am working with Prof. Victoria Kostina and Prof. John Doyle on control of networked systems.
+I am a graduate student at California Institute of Technology, working on modeling and simulation of biomolecular circuits.

 Earlier, I graduated with a bachelors and a masters degree from the Indian Institute of Technoloy (IIT) Kharagpur, India in 2017.
 My Bachelor of Technology (Hons.) degree is in instrumentation engineering and Master of Technology in